The landlord's guide to the eviction process

 - A change of address was submitted to the post office.

 Once you've established the likelihood of property abandonment, it's important to read local laws on what must be done with any of the tenant's remaining belongings.
 While many landlords make the mistake of immediately tossing all of the belongings, they're often required to safely store it for a given period of time before disposing or donating it.

-The highest risk factor about going through an eviction process, according to Forbes Real Estate Council, is the uncertainty of the timeline from filing a complaint to completely resolving the issue.
+The highest risk factor about going through an eviction process is the uncertainty of the timeline from filing a complaint to completely resolving the issue.
 Because time and money are important factors, you might consider taking a "cash for keys" approach before jumping into an eviction.
-According to FitSmallBusiness, this method simply proposes a solution of accepting a cash payment from the tenant in exchange for the keys to the property and allowing them to move out without a formal eviction process.
+According to FitSmallBusiness, this method simply proposes a solution of accepting a cash payment from the landlord in exchange for the keys to the property and allowing the tenant to move out without a formal eviction process.
 If your tenants agree to this, you should draw up a terminating lease document and have them sign it for your records.
-This alternative is often used because it saves time and money, avoids hostility between landlords and tenants, and reduces stress significantly
+This alternative is often used because it saves time and money, avoids hostility between landlords and tenants and reduces stress significantly